lambda-orm/lambdaorm/README.md

 All the configuration necessary to resolve the relationship between the business model and persistence is done in the schema, which is configuration.

 This configuration can be done in a yaml, json file or passed as a parameter when initializing the ORM.

-The purpose of this ORM is to use javascript syntax to write query expressions.
-Which will be translated into the SQL statement corresponding to the database engine.

 ### Examples: